ts2/ts2/README.md

 ## Playing (QuickStart)
 * Load a simulation from the _simulation_ directory (or the _data_ directory if you have installed from sources).
+    If you want to load a simulation from a previous version of TS2, you will need to open it with the editor first and save it before loading it again in the main window.
 * Route setting:
     - To turn a signal from red to green, you need to set a route from this signal to the next one.
     - To set a route left click on the signal and then to the next one.
-If you can create a route between these signals, the track between both signals is highlighted in white, the points are turned automatically for this route and the first signal color turn to yellow (or green if the second signal is already yellow).
+If you can create a route between these signals, the track between both signals is highlighted in white, the points are turned automatically for this route and the first signal color turn to yellow (or green if the second signal is already yellow or green).
     - To cancel a route, right-click on its first signal.
     - Routes are automatically cancelled by the first train passing through.
 However, you can set a persistent route by holding the shift key before clicking on the second signal.
 Persistent